pmean/build-website/text/04/SampleSizeDiagnostic.md

 <http://www.anaesthetist.com/mnm/stats/roc/>

 offers a JAVAScript calculator for the standard error of the AUC.
-Let\'s suppose that the AUC is going to be around 0.8.
+Let's suppose that the AUC is going to be around 0.8.
 With the same 50 abnormal and normal patients, the standard error would be 0.044, which is reasonably small.
 With 75 in each group, the standard error would be